-The Hague is one of the most special cities in The Hague.
+The Hague is one of the most special cities in The Netherlands.
 Not just because our government seat is located here but also because of its countless monuments, historic districts, and location near Scheveningen (6).
 The Hague is also called ‘the Royal City by the Sea’ as well as the residence city because of the many members of the Royal House who live in the chic city.

 There are many pleasant restaurants and eateries on Plein and Grote Markt squares, which are bustling every day of the week.
 The shopping is as varied as the city itself, with everything from luxury department stores and well known international brands to pleasant little streets full of boutiques and small decoration shops.
 The Hague also has much art and culture at the highest level to offer.